Exterior-point Optimization for Sparse and Low-rank Optimization: Numerical experiments

-To compute the proximal operator of a function $f$ that has closed form or easy-to-compute solution, \texttt{NExOS.jl} uses the open-source \texttt{Julia} package \texttt{ProximalOperators.jl }\cite{lorenzo_stella_2020_4020559}.
+To compute the proximal operator of a function $f$ with closed form or easy-to-compute solution, \texttt{NExOS.jl} uses the open-source package \url{ProximalOperators.jl} \cite{lorenzo_stella_2020_4020559}.
 When $f$ is a constrained convex function (\emph{i.e.}, a convex function over some convex constraint set) with no closed form proximal map, \texttt{NExOS.jl} computes the proximal operator by using the open-source \texttt{Julia} package\texttt{ JuMP }\cite{dunning2017jump} and any of the commercial or open-source solver supported by it.
 The set $\mathcal{X}$ can be any prox-regular nonconvex set fitting our setup.
-Our implementation is readily extensible using \texttt{Julia} abstract types so that the user can add support for additional convex functions and prox-regular sets. \begin{flushleft} The numerical study is executed on a computer with Intel Core i5-8250U CPU with 8 GB RAM running Windows 10 Pro operating system.
-The datasets considered in this section, unless specified otherwise, are available online at: \end{flushleft}
+Our implementation is readily extensible using \texttt{Julia} abstract types so that the user can add support for additional convex functions and prox-regular sets.
+The numerical study is executed on a MacBook Pro laptop with Apple M1 Max chip with 32 GB memory.
+The datasets considered in this section, unless specified otherwise, are available online at: \url{http://tinyurl.com/NExOSDatasets}.

-In applying \textsf{NExOS}, we use the following values.
+In applying \textsf{NExOS}, we use the following values that we found to be the best performing based on our empirical observations.
 We take the starting value of $\mu$ to be $2$, and reduce this value with a multiplicative factor of $0.5$ during each iteration of the outer loop until the termination criterion is met.
 The value of the proximal parameter $\gamma$ is chosen to be $10^{-3}$.
 We initialize our iterates at $\mathbf{0}.$ Maximum number of inner iterations for a fixed value of $\mu$ is taken to be 1000.
-The tolerance for the fixed point gap is taken to be $10^{-4}$ and the tolerance for the termination criterion is taken to be $10^{-6}$.
-Value of $\beta$ is taken to be $10^{-8}$.
+The tolerance for the fixed point gap for each penalized problem is taken to be $10^{-4}$ and the tolerance for the termination criterion is taken to be $10^{-6}$.